Ankushk-01/Java-course/Collections/README.md

 Note :
 1. we need to initialized the `var` keyword variable as compiler used it to find out the data type of the variable other wise give the error of `cannot infer type for local variable`.

+2. These type of variables are defined inside the method as local variables not as instance variable otherwise gives error that not allowed here.
+`'var' is not allowed here`